What to see in Amsterdam - Top Ten Attractions

 As the saying goes – the best things in life are free – this naturally lit gallery filled with old paintings from the Dutch Golden Age is freely open to the public.
 The exhibited canvas may be not always the masterpieces of art (those you may see at the Rijksmuseum), but these group portraits of Amsterdam citizens and their wives are an exquisite document of the Dutch civilization and culture centuries ago.

-A large number of tourists visiting Amsterdam (ca. 6,9 million in 2012; 11,3 millions for the whole of the Netherlands) is the reason why numerous attractions were created for visitors, mainly to entertain, but sometimes also to educate.
-To already popular attractions as Heineken Experience, Madame Tussauds and The Amsterdam Dungeon, new atractions like House of Bols Genever Experience, Reypenaer Cheese Tasting Room, Xtra Cold Ice Bar and Tun Fun indoor playground for kids were recently added.
+A large number of tourists visiting Amsterdam (ca. 17,3 million in 2014, source: Amsterdam City Index) is the reason why numerous attractions are created for visitors to make their time in the city more interesting.
+To already popular attractions as Heineken Experience, Madame Tussauds and The Amsterdam Dungeon, new attractions were added like House of Bols Genever Experience, Reypenaer Cheese Tasting Room, Xtra Cold Ice Bar and Tun Fun indoor playground for kids and more.